esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 ]}.
 ```

+Currently only one pool with tag `default` can be used.

 MongooseIM uses [inaka/tirerl](https://github.com/inaka/tirerl) library to communicate with ElasticSearch.
-This library starts a pool of workers on its own so the following options are not configurable via `WPoolOpts`:
+This library uses `worker_pool` in a bit different way than MongooseIM does, so the following options are not configurable via `WPoolOpts`:

 * `call_timeout` (inifinity)
 * worker selection strategy (`available_worker` or what's set as `default_strategy` of `worker_pool` application)